Read how IIASA works with research partners across the globe to deliver world-class research.

 Edward Byers is a Research Scholar in the Energy (ENE) program, with research interests in infrastructure systems, water and climate change risks, the water-energy nexus and development.
 He joined IIASA in 2016, as an IIASA Postdoctoral Research Fellow in both the Energy and Water programs.

 Currently, Dr Byers' research at IIASA is on climate change impacts to the energy and water sectors using global impact, hydrological and integrated assessment models.
 He currently leads the global vulnerability hotspots assessment as part of the GEF-IIASA-UNIDO funded project on Integrated Solutions for Water, Energy and Land.
-His previous work includes water use of electricity pathways, climate impacts on CCS power plants, climate impacts on capacity expansion modeling, catchment hydrology and simulation of water withdrawal licensing regimes.
+He was contributing author to Chapters Chapter 3 and Chapter 5 of the 2018 IPCC Special Report on Impacts of Global Warming of 1.5 C and is Chapter Scientist for WGIII Chapter 3 of the IPCC 6th Assessment Report.
+Previous work includes water use of electricity pathways, climate impacts on CCS power plants, climate impacts on capacity expansion modeling, catchment hydrology and simulation of water withdrawal licensing regimes.

 Dr. Byers joined IIASA from the Environmental Change Institute at the University of Oxford where he worked on the MaRIUS project, investigating the impacts of drought on the energy sector in the UK.
 Dr. Byer's PhD research at Newcastle University investigated current and future water use of the UK electricity sector, assessed at national, regional and catchment scales, and contributed to activities of the UK Infrastructure Transitions Research Consortium.